yuguangdang/ai-travel-assistant-frontend/README.md

 ## Overview

-This project is a React-based chat application that demonstrates implementing three different communication methods: WebSocket, REST, and Server-Sent Events (SSE).
+This project is a React-based chat application that demonstrates implementing three different communication methods: WebSocket, REST, and Server-Sent Events (SSE), connecting to a Flask backend that interacts with an OpenAI-powered travel assistant.
 The application is designed to provide a seamless chat experience with both AI travel assistants and human consultants.

 ## Architecture
 <img width="882" height="662" alt="intro-m" src="https://github.com/yuguangdang/ai-travel-assistant-frontend/assets/55920971/32ec8ed4-f30a-43d7-8d72-cbde5081475d">